SteveJustin1963/tec-GBA-BG/README.md

 ![](https://github.com/SteveJustin1963/tec-GBA-BG/blob/main/pics/214411736_10158192478090869_7950355688786903180_n.jpg)

-Maurice de Jersey Great idea.
+MDJ; Great idea.
 Do you have a link for the connector or a part number?
-Ben Grimmett You can grab them from us at $2 a pop, or i'll grab the ali link https://www.aliexpress.com/item/1005002017281326.html  Thats bulk, but they're also available in singles
+BG; You can grab them from us at $2 a pop, or i'll grab the ali link https://www.aliexpress.com/item/1005002017281326.html

+Thats bulk, but they're also available in singles

 ![](https://github.com/SteveJustin1963/tec-GBA-BG/blob/main/pics/241389135_10158286503960869_3780352322921528001_n.jpg)

-Ben Grimmett

-Finished!
+### BG; Finished!

 - 0x0000-07FF EPROM
 - 0x0800-0FFF SRAM